Disclaimer: This medical information is designed as an aid only for the patients of Drs. Concannon & Vitale.

 immunizations that can mount up very quickly.
 We

 will not bear these costs for you; so be forewarned

 that we do not consider these options appropriate for

 For your reference, here's a list of those insurance plans in which we DO participate:

-For those with RIteCare insurance as administered through the RI Medicaid program, we participate in the United HealthCare but will cease participating in Neighborhood Health Plan as of November 2016.
-We would need you choose either United Health Plan, or Tufts Health Plan for RIteCare instead.
+For those with RIteCare insurance as administered through the RI Medicaid program, we participate in the United HealthCare and Tufts Health Plan.
+We DO NOT accept Neighborhood Health Plan of RI.
+We would need you to choose either United Health Plan, or Tufts Health Plan for RIteCare instead.
 You MUST have either Dr. Concannon and/or Dr. Vitale listed as your Primary Care Provider (PCP) on your insurance card, and you MUST bring your insurance card with EACH VISIT to our office.

 If after discussing the matter with our office manager and you feel that you have been treated unfairly by your health insurance plan, we suggest that you bring the matter up with your employee benefits manager at your work place.
 This person needs to know if the company's employees are dissatisfied with their health insurance plan.

 IT CAN BE CONFUSING, SO IF YOU HAVE ANY QUESTIONS FOR US, PLEASE ASK.

 |Back to top | Back to the home page|